PseudoMon/nononsensebasicjs/docs/get-set.md

 This function will search the entire web page for an element with the **id** `example`.
 You should already know this when learning HTML: Every id should be unique.
 Make sure that no two elements have the same id!

-You can also use `getElementsByClassName()` and `getElementsByTagName()`.
+You can also use `getElementsByClassName()` `getElementsByTagName()`.
 As there can be multiple elements with that class/tag name, these functions will return an array of those elements.

 [Read up](js-quickguide.md) if you don't know what an array is.
 Basically it's like a list of things.
 You can access the first item in that list with `arrayname[0]`, the second item with `arrayname[1]` and so on.

-### Reading and Changing Content
+## Reading and Changing Content
 Once you've reached the element you want, you can then access and modify its content, CSS styles, or attributes.

 To access the content of an element, we use `innerHTML`.
 For example, take a look at the codes below.